Posts Tagged ‘editorial’

 Tom Toles of the Washington Post weighs in with this editorial Cartoon.
 Click the image to see more of Toles.

 Editorials Yudof Gets It Wrong Again By Becky O'Malley Wednesday November 23, 2011 - 11:07:00 AM The University of California bureaucracy is all over the Occupy scandal, now that it’s gone viral.
 Seldom have I experienced such a fast response to my online opinions—but University of California President Mark Yudof seems to have hopped to, with alacrity.
 Unfortunately, he's only made things worse.
-Last Wednesday I predicted that U.C. administrators ...
+Last Wednesday I predicted that U.C. administrators would continue their ...
 Full Story

 All Posts Editorial Opinion As we consider ways to cut costs, perhaps the congress should consider eliminating itself.
 At least some of itself.
 It is expensive to keep a congressman in office.
 How much does it cost to have a man or woman in the House of Representatives?
 The house publishes a Statement of Disbursements, which you can access by going to this site; http://disbursements.house.gov/.
-This document is over 3000 pages and covers the expenses incurred in running the offices ...
+This document is over 3000 pages and covers the expenses incurred in running the offices of ...
 Full Story

-Amendment 63: No Mandated Health Insurance In Colorado ABC Channel 7 News (TheDenverChanel.com) Opponents Said Amendment Will Hurt Coloradans By Dayle Cedars, 7NEWS Reporter No good comes from repealing health care Aurora Sentinel Editorial As if the country doesn’t have enough to worry about, conservative factions continue to play a dangerous political game by campaigning on promises of “repealing” the nation’s hard-won reform of the U.S. health-care ...
+Amendment 63: No Mandated Health Insurance In Colorado ABC Channel 7 News (TheDenverChanel.com) Opponents Said Amendment Will Hurt Coloradans By Dayle Cedars, 7NEWS Reporter No good comes from repealing health care Aurora Sentinel Editorial As if the country doesn’t have enough to worry about, conservative factions continue to play a dangerous political game by campaigning on promises of “repealing” the nation’s hard-won reform of the U.S. health-care system.
+It’s a ...
 Full Story

 Editorial September 20, 2010 The Brothers Koch and AB 32 Four years ago, bipartisan majorities in the California Legislature approved a landmark clean energy bill ...
 Now a well-financed coalition of right-wing ideologues, out-of-state oil and gas companies and climate-change skeptics is seeking to effectively kill that law ....

 In 2005, I accepted a water fellowship with the non-profit Hasan Family Foundation.
 Part of this fellowship entailed compiling a series of articles designed to promote public understanding of historical water issues in Colorado.
 In order to complete this project, I retained a renowned Colorado water expert.
 That expert, Rolly Fischer, spent nearly three decades with the Colorado River Water Conservation District, and is well-respected across the state.
-During our collaboration, he ...
+During our collaboration, he provided ...
 Full Story